EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 You will be prompted to provide whether you wish to enable OIDC authentication.
 If you choose to enable OIDC, ensure that you follow the steps in the [OIDC Configuration](#optional-oidc-configuration) section after deployment.

+When prompted for the `Client ID` we recommend setting it to `oapip-engine`.

 For instructions on how to set up IAM, you can follow the [IAM Building Block](./iam/main-iam.md) guide.

 ---